seborama/fuego/README.md

 **The tests form the best source of documentation.
 Fuego comes with a good collection of unit tests and testable Go examples.
 Don't be shy, open them up and read them and tinker with them!**

 **Note however that most tests use unbuffered channels to help detect deadlocks.
-On real life scenarios, it is recommended to use buffered channels for increased performance.**
+In real life scenarios, it is recommended to use buffered channels for increased performance.**

 ## Installation